wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

 ---
 layout: post
-title: "Git flow client based workflow (in and out of GitHub/GitLab)"
+title: "Git basics client based workflow (in and out of GitHub/GitLab)"
 excerpt: "Here is a quick way to learn version control for enterprise teams"
 modified:
 tags: []